U.S. missionary kidnapped in Nigeria freed, church says

 "We are deeply grateful to all who prayed for Phyllis' safe return and praise God the family representative was able to secure her release," David W. Kendall, for the Board of Bishops, said.

-Sortor was abducted from a church academy compound in Emiworo, in Nigeria's Kogi State, on Feb.
+Sortor was abducted from the Hope Academy compound in Emiworo, in Nigeria's Kogi State, on Feb.
 23, the church said.

 Nigeria is one of the world's worst country's for kidnapping, a major criminal enterprise that makes millions of dollars a year.